 To reduce fraud with some bank debits, verify the bank account before the payment by confirming microdeposits or bank login.
 Verifying bank login can improve the user experience because customers pay by logging into their bank rather than entering bank account details.

 You can use a single integration for all bank debits that works across Stripe products.
 With Stripe Checkout, Payment Element, and Payment Links, you can enable bank debits right from the Dashboard with no integration work.

 Contact us to request a new bank debit method.

-If your current integration uses the Sources or Tokens API, we recommend following the migration guide to transition to Payment Intents and Payment Methods.
-Note that ACH is not yet supported on the Payment Intents API.
-Contact us to join the beta when it becomes available.
+If your current bank debit integration uses the Sources, Tokens, or Bank Accounts API, we recommend following the appropriate migration guide to transition to Payment Intents API: